jcastle-zz/dissertation_publishingOSS/README.md

 As of 1/25/2019, I am researching and writing, and preparing for data collection.

 This repository currently includes:
-1. Summary of dissertation topic.
+1. Summary of dissertation topic
 2. CV

 Inquiries can be sent to jrcastle@vt.edu.